| |

 -

-An amount that can be subtracted from gross income, from
+An amount that can be subtracted from

-amount on which tax is assessed. top
+thereby lowering the amount on which tax is assessed. top

 -